ddamcc/Sentiment-Analysis-using-NLP/README.md

 # VoltaML_Assignment

 <h1>Problem Statement</h1>
-Sentiment analysis using a dataset using sentiment analysis in a **huggingface** framework on the basis of various features present in the form of columns in the excel file.
+Sentiment analysis using a review dataset using sentiment analysis in a **hugging face** framework on the basis of various features present in the form of columns in the excel file.

 <hr>